-1.1 Introduction
+1.1 INTRODUCTION

-For over 30 years, MSCI has been constructing global equity benchmark indices that contribute to the international investment management process.
-These indices serve as relevant and accurate performance benchmarks, effective research and asset allocation tools, and are used as the basis for various investment vehicles designed to gain and/or manage exposure to international markets.
-As such, the MSCI international equity indices fulfill the investment needs of a wide variety of international investors.
-In constructing these indices, MSCI consistently applies its equity index construction and maintenance methodology across developed and emerging markets.
-This consistency of approach makes it possible to aggregate individual country and industry indices to create meaningful regional and composite benchmark indices for investing internationally.
+For over 40 years, MSCI has been constructing global equity benchmark indexes that contribute to the international investment management process.
+These indexes serve as relevant and accurate performance benchmarks, effective research and asset allocation tools, and are used as the basis for various investment vehicles designed to gain and/or manage exposure to international markets.
+As such, the MSCI Global Investable Market Indexes fulfill the investment needs of a wide variety of international investors.
+In constructing these indexes, MSCI consistently applies its equity index construction and maintenance methodology across developed and emerging markets.
+This consistency of approach makes it possible to aggregate individual country and industry indexes to create meaningful regional and composite benchmark indexes for investing internationally.

-MSCI is now proceeding with the development of US equity benchmark indices from the perspective of US domestic investors.
-In this regard, this methodology book presents the methodology, which is used to construct and maintain a family of MSCI US Equity Indices.
-This new index series reflects the full breadth of investment opportunities across market capitalization size, value and growth investment styles and industry and sector groups within the US equity market.
+MSCI has likewise developed the US equity benchmark indexes from the perspective of US domestic investors.
+In this regard, this methodology book presents the methodology, which is used to construct and maintain a family of MSCI US Equity Indexes.
+This index series reflects the full breadth of investment opportunities across market capitalization size, value and growth investment styles and industry and sector groups within the US equity market.